byzer-org/byzer-doc/byzer-lang/en-us/grammar/commands.md

 !profiler sql ''' select 1 as a ''' ;
 ```

-View the configuration of all spark coreness:
+View the configuration of all spark cores:

 ```
 !profiler conf;